-Our Stock Awards reward performance and incentivize longterm stock appreciation and increased stockholder returns.
+Our Stock Awards reward performance and incentivize long-term stock appreciation and increased stockholder returns.

 Some of our largest institutional stockholders agree our stock options are performance-based and the best vehicle for our long-term compensation.
 Our independent compensation consultant did not recommend we change our equity vehicles.
 Over the past several years we discussed our use of time-vested stock options and RSU awards with our institutional stockholders.
-The results of this process were that one of our largest institutional stockholders agreed that time-vested options are the best long-term incentive compensation vehicle for a biopharmaceutical company at our stage, and others agreed that our time-vested stock options are performance-based compensation.
+The results of this process were that many of our stockholders acknowledged that options are prevalent in the biopharmaceutical industry and are considered performance-based because they require the stock price to appreciate following the grant date and prior to vesting and exercise to provide economic value to the recipient.
+In addition, many of our stockholders agreed that we had the right mix of equity vehicles for our industry and stage.
 Our independent compensation consultant also believes time-vested stock options are performance-based compensation and an appropriate equity vehicle for Ionis.
-Also we would be disadvantaged if we did not offer time-vested equity awards since most companies we compete with for talent (including most companies in the Executive Peer Group) do not use event-based vesting for equity compensation.
+Also the Compensation Committee believes we would be disadvantaged if we did not offer time-vested equity awards since most companies with which we compete for top talent (including most companies in the Executive Peer Group) do not use performance-based vesting for equity compensation.